Tyler887/winux/README.md

 ## Install

-An easy way to install Winux is to use Windows PowerShell, which does not require any additional software:
+An easy way to install Winux is to use PowerShell, which does not require any additional software:

 ```powershell
 Invoke-Expression (New-Object System.Net.WebClient).DownloadString('https://github.com/Tyler887/winux/raw/main/install.ps1')